speedscale/docs/docs/reference/glossary.md

 Speedscale UI for visualizing traffic where each line contains an [RRPair](#rrpair).

 Traffic for each of your applications can be found on the [traffic page](https://app.speedscale.com/analyze) in the UI.

+### Transaction

+A single request and response, for HTTP.
+Like a ping which goes out to the target and back, a transaction consists of a single round trip, whatever that means for the protocol in use.

+### Transactions Per Second

+The number of [transactions](#transaction) completed in a single second of measurement.
+Transactions per second (TPS) are used to describe the throughput of one endpoint or a service as a whole.

 ### Transform